qiaoguanren/TrafficGamer/README.md

 ```
 python optimal_value.py
 ```
-to get the optimal value of the chosen agent by utilizing PPO algotihm.
+to get the optimal value of the chosen agent by utilizing the PPO algorithm.
+We take the difference between the optimal value and real rewards.
 This is the first calculation of estimating CCE.

 **Step 7**: To use the second method for calculating CCE, you need to set the parameter confined_action=True and retrain the agent:
 ```
 python run_parallel.py --filename "train_trafficgamer.py --magnet --track --confined_action" --seed 123 --scenario 1 --workspace CCE-MAPPO
 ```
-At the same time, We get expert reward by picking out the best strategy from the limited strategy set.
+At the same time, We get expert rewards by picking out the best strategy from the limited strategy set.
 ```
 python expert_policy.py
 ```
+We take the difference between expert rewards and real rewards.
+This is the second calculation of estimating CCE.

 **Step 8**: You can check your 2D visualization in your wandb project or you can save .mp4 video in a folder and run:
 ```
 python serve.py
 ```

-**Step 9**: You can use the 3D visualization method following the readme.md file in visualization folder.
+**Step 9**: You can use the 3D visualization method following the readme.md file in the visualization folder.

 ## License